UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <exercise id="17" title="Single Condition Filtering">

-Starting the exercises with some straight forward single condition filtering.

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

+Try to filter the dataframe to obtain only a certain Pokemon type using single condition filtering.

 Tasks:
 - Create a new dataframe named `fire_pokemon` containing only the rows of `type` "fire".